-Estonia and the Estonians have recently recovered from seven hundred years of conquest.
-Estonians are their own masters now, excelling in the use to which they put both town and country.
-Their eclectic tastes and diverse skills, just as evident in a piece of fabric, glass or juniper as in a skyscraper, can finally enjoy free expression.
-Their art galleries and concert halls offer variety which a country ten times its size would find hard to match.
+Estonia has recently recovered from 700 years of conquest and struggle.
+Following the collapse of communism, independence was finally restored in 1991, having been gained and lost between the ends of the two world wars.
+Today, the Republic of Estonia has a population of 1.3 million.
+Among Europe’s least populous nations, it boasts one of its fastest growing economies.
+Estonians are their own masters now, excelling in the uses to which they put both town and country.
+Their eclectic tastes and diverse skills, as expressive in a piece of fabric, glass or juniper bark as in a skyscraper, can finally enjoy free rein.
+Meanwhile, the country’s art galleries and concert halls offer variety that a country ten times the size would struggle to match.

 Tallinn.
-Fly at 10.20 from London Heathrow via Helsinki to Tallinn (Finnair) for the first of three nights.
+Fly at c.
+10.15am from London Heathrow via Helsinki to Tallinn (Finnair) for the first of three nights.

 Tallinn.
-Morning walk to the Museum of Russian Icons, remarkable for what has survived during so many wars, and to the Occupation Museum, a grim chronicle of WWII and of the 46-year Soviet era which followed.
+Morning walk to the Museum of Russian Icons, remarkable for what has survived so many wars, and to the Occupation Museum, a sober chronicle of WWII and the Soviet era.
 Afternoon in the Upper Town, the oldest part, to the Russian Orthodox Cathedral, to the Dome Church, for centuries the religious centre for the Baltic Germans, and along the city walls, to finish at the 15th-century Town Hall, still used for ceremonial events.
-Overnight Tallinn.

 Tallinn.
 Coach to Tallinn Synagogue, a new building opened in 2007, and to the Jewish Museum beside it.
 Now, as so often in the past, Tallinn provides a sanctuary for those persecuted elsewhere.
 Then to the massive Song Festival Grounds, so crucial for keeping alive Estonia’s national consciousness in Soviet times and still a major choral centre.
 Afternoon to Kumu Art Gallery, the repository for the best of 200 years of Estonian painting in totally modern surroundings.
-Continue to Maarjamae Palace, reopening in spring 2018 as Estonia’s early 20th century museum, on the 100th anniversary of the Declaration of Independence.
-Behind it are many of the communist statues hurriedly removed from the streets in 1991.
-Overnight Tallinn.
+Continue to Maarjamäe Palace, reopened in 2018 as Estonia’s early 20th-century museum, on the 100th anniversary of the Declaration of Independence.
+Behind it are many of the communist statues that were hurriedly removed from the streets in 1991.

 Tallinn, Tartu.
 Morning drive to Tartu, with a stop en route at Paide, with its limestone tower and outdoor sculpture exhibition.
-Afternoon drive to the National Museum, opened in 2016 in a completely new building outside the town at a former military base and manor house.
-Its architecture, lighting and space leave as powerful an impression as any of the exhibits, covering life in towns and in the countryside over 2000 years.
+Afternoon drive to the National Museum, covering life in towns and in the countryside over 2,000 years.
+Opened in 2016 it is housed in a new building and its architecture, lighting and space leave a powerful impression.
 First of two nights in Tartu.

 Tartu, Lake Peipsi.
-Morning walk through Estonia’s university capital to the aula where students receive their degrees and the lock-up where in the 19th century they could be confined for not returning library books or for abusing women.
-Many 18th- and 19th-century buildings in Tartu have survived the War: the Jaani Church (St John’s), with its unique rows of terracotta sculptures, was restored soon after re-independence in 1991.
+Morning walk through Estonia’s university capital to the aula where students receive their degrees, and the lock-up where in the 19th century they could be confined for not returning library books or for abusing women.
+Many 18th- and 19th-century buildings in Tartu have survived: the Jaani Church (St John’s), with its unique rows of terracotta sculptures, was restored soon after re-independence in 1991.
 Afternoon drive to Lake Peipsi; the villages along the shore are still inhabited by Old Believers, driven into exile here because of their unwillingness in the 17th century to accept changes in the Russian Orthodox Church.
 Dinner at Alatskivi Castle, modelled on Balmoral in Scotland, which houses a museum in honour of the composer Eduard Tubin.
-Overnight Tartu.

 Viljandi, Pärnu, Saaremaa Island.
-Visit the Paul Kondas Gallery in Viljandi to see work he was never allowed to exhibit during his lifetime in the Soviet period.
+Visit the Paul Kondas Gallery in Viljandi to see work by the artist made between the 1950s and 80s, that could not be exhibited during the Soviet regime due to their focus on Estonian identity.
 Drive to Pärnu, a spa town known for its functionalist buildings and its turn of century flamboyance along the coast.
-Ferry to Muhu Island where many of the pleasures of rural Estonia remain, wooden cottages, windmills and wild seacoasts, then drive across a causeway to Saaremaa Island.
+Ferry to Muhu Island where many of the pleasures of rural Estonia remain: wooden cottages, windmills and wild seacoasts, then drive across a causeway to Saaremaa Island.
 First of two nights in Kuressaare.

 Saaremaa Island.
-Spend the morning in Kuressaare, the capital of Saaremaa island with its Swedish town houses and intact castle, the only one remaining in Estonia, which now houses the island museum and an extensive natural history collection.
+Spend the morning in Kuressaare, the capital of Saaremaa Island with its Swedish town houses and intact castle, the only one remaining in Estonia, which now houses the island museum and an extensive natural history collection.
 An afternoon tour of the 13th-century island churches and the ruins of Pöide.
-The artistry of the wall paintings, stone carvings and masonry show the links between the island across the Baltic and even to Western Europe.
-Nowadays the link is provided with stained glass.
-Overnight Kuressaare.
+Wall paintings, stone carvings and masonry show the island links across the Baltic and even to Western Europe.

 Muhu Island, Haapsalu, Tallinn.
 Before taking the ferry back to the mainland, visit Muhu Church in the village of Liiva, a 13th-century building with 14th-century mural paintings.
 Haapsalu owes everything to royal patronage in the 19th century, when Tsars Nicholas I and Alexander II were frequent summer visitors, as was Tchaikovsky.
 The railway station, with appropriate elegance, dates from that time.
 Overnight Tallinn.

 Tallinn.
-Fly from Tallinn to London Heathrow (British Airways), arriving c.
-3.00pm.
+Fly from Tallinn via Helsinki to London Heathrow, arriving c.
+6.00pm.

 Price, per person

-Included: air travel (economy class) on Finnair and British Airways flights (Airbus 321 and 320); travel by private coach throughout; accommodation as described below; breakfasts, 1 lunch and 7 dinners with wine, water and coffee; all admission to museums, sites, and donations to churches; tips for restaurant staff, drivers, guides; all state and airport taxes; the services of the lecturer, tour manager and local guides.
+Air travel (economy class) on Finnair flights (Airbus 321 & 350; ATR 72); travel by private coach throughout; accommodation as described below; breakfasts, 1 lunch and 7 dinners with wine, water and coffee; all admission to museums, sites, and donations to churches; tips for restaurant staff, drivers, guides; all state and airport taxes; the services of the lecturer, tour manager and local guides.

-Hotel Palace, Tallinn: comfortable 4-star hotel on the edge of the old town, recently reopened after a smart refurbishment.
+Hotel Palace, Tallinn: comfortable 4-star hotel on the edge of the old town.
 London Hotel, Tartu: modern, centrally located 4-star hotel with a good restaurant; decor is quite bright.
 Georg Ots Spa Hotel, Kuressaare: plain but comfortable 4-star spa hotel on the waterfront.

 There is a reasonable amount of walking each day and some long coach journeys, which are broken en route.
 Outdoor terrain is good but there are few steep slopes.
 Average distance by coach per day: 75 miles.